 Peppers are another vegetable that have been slow to come with the summer weather we have had over the last three months.
 Red, Yellow, and Orange Peppers are now at a good price at farmers market so I decided to get a relish together for hamburgers and other meats for bbq’s.
 Here in Santa Barbara if it isn’t raining it’s fair game to light up the cue and start grilling!

-2 medium red onions -- finely chopped
+- 2 pc. medium red onions -- finely chopped

-1 1/3 cup white vinegar
+- 1 1/3 cup white vinegar

-1 cup sugar
+- 1 cup sugar

-1 1/2 T. chopped fresh coriander (this is cilantro)
+- 1 1/2 T. chopped fresh coriander (this is cilantro)

-2 teaspoons salt
+- 2 teaspoons salt

-Put the peppers and onions in a heavy enamel or stainless-steel saucepan.
+- Put the peppers and onions in a heavy enamel or stainless-steel saucepan.

-Add sufficient water to cover and bring to a boil over high heat.
+- Add sufficient water to cover and bring to a boil over high heat.
 Boil for 1 minute, then drain well in a colander.

-Process in a boiling water bath for 15 minutes.
+- Process in a boiling water bath for 15 minutes.

-This recipe yields about 3 pints.
+- This recipe yields about 3 pints.